-This extensive reinvestment in CN's business resulted in a record 2018 capital expenditure program of \$3.5 billion, including \$1.6 billion invested to maintain the safety and integrity of the network, particularly track infrastructure.
-CN's capital spending also included \$1.0 billion on strategic initiatives to increase capacity, enable growth and improve network resiliency, including line capacity upgrades and information technology initiatives, \$0.5 billion on equipment capital expenditures, including the acquisition of 500 new centerbeam cars and 65 new high-horsepower locomotives, and \$0.4 billion on implementation of Positive Train Control ("PTC"), the safety technology mandated by the U.S. Congress.
+Extensive reinvestment in CN's business resulted in a record 2018 capital expenditure program of \$3.5 billion, including \$1.6 billion invested to maintain the safety and integrity of the network, particularly track infrastructure.
+CN's capital spending also included \$1.0 billion on strategic initiatives to increase capacity, enable growth and improve network resiliency, including line capacity upgrades and information technology initiatives, \$0.5 billion on equipment capital expenditures, including the acquisition of 500 new centerbeam cars and 65 new high-horsepower locomotives, and \$0.4 billion on implementation of PTC, the safety technology mandated by the U.S. Congress.